Singular perturbation results for linear partial differential-algebraic equations of hyperbolic type: Hyperbolic PDAE Model

-Finally, we introduce the constant~$c_{\K}>0$, which satisfies~$c_{\K}\,\|q_{\ker}\|_{\P} \le \|\K q_{\ker} \|_{\M^*} $ for all $q_{\ker} \in \Pker := \ker \B \subseteq \P$. \end{assumption} As usual for constrained systems, the inf-sup stability of the constraint operator~$\B$ is a crucial property for the well-posedness of the PDAE~\eqref{eq:PDAE:eps}.
+\end{assumption} As usual for constrained systems, the inf-sup stability of the constraint operator~$\B$ is a crucial property for the well-posedness of the PDAE~\eqref{eq:PDAE:eps}.
 This is due to the saddle point structure of the system equations.
 Further note that~$\B$ is automatically inf-sup stable if it is surjective and $\Q^*$ is a finite-dimensional space; see~\cite{AltZ18ppt}.
 Contrariwise, the inf-sup condition implies surjectivity of the operator~$\B$ as well as injectivity of its dual~$\B^*$.
 The classical result presented in~\cite[Lem.~III.4.2]{Bra07} implies the existence of a right inverse~$\B^-\colon \Q^*\to\P$ and the estimates

 for all~$q\in\Pker^{\perp}$ and $\h\in\Q^*$.

 The right-hand sides in~\eqref{eq:PDAE:eps} are of the form